-C = Commissioning P = Periodic X = Denotes mandatory check (all others at user request)
+C = Commissioning P = Periodic X = Denotes mandatory check (all others at user request)Notes:

-- (1) Requires flight inspection aircraft for final evaluation.
-All other checks may be accomplished using targets-of-opportunity and RDAS. - (2) Commissioning: Check both GTM and APM; if either or both are unavailable during commissioning, a flight inspection is not required prior to use.
-Periodic: Check the GTM; Check the APM only when requested by Maintenance or ATC. - (3) Changes to the Primary or Secondary radar power or tilt require the inspection of each published ASR approach procedure using a flight inspection aircraft. - (4) Normally accomplished using targets-of-opportunity.
+(1) Requires flight inspection aircraft for final evaluation.
+All other checks may be accomplished using targets-of-opportunity and RDAS.

+(2) Commissioning: Check both GTM and APM; if either or both are unavailable during commissioning, a flight inspection is not required prior to use.
+Periodic: Check the GTM only on ASR systems that support approaches; Check the APM only when requested by Maintenance or ATC.

+(3) Changes to the Primary or Secondary radar power or tilt require the inspection of each published ASR approach procedure using a flight inspection aircraft.

+(4) Normally accomplished using targets-of-opportunity.
 However, maintenance may request using a flight inspection aircraft.